mit-esp/new-esp-website/code/docs/modules/getting-started.rst

 Docker Setup
 ------------

 Docker containers are a way to create/store environments to run programs consistently.
+The repo comes with a pre-made Docker container that we use to test the website locally.

 First, install Docker via whichever method your OS uses.